CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Discussion

 \section{Discussion}

 Our findings present compelling evidence that the prevailing approach of using isolated, layer-specific metrics is insufficient for effective low-bit quantization.
-The superior performance of IMPQ, particularly in the sub-4-bit regime where inter-layer error propagation becomes most severe, confirms our central hypothesis: modeling quantization as a cooperative game that accounts for layer interactions is critical.
+The superior performance of CoopQ, particularly in the sub-4-bit regime where inter-layer error propagation becomes most severe, confirms our central hypothesis: modeling quantization as a cooperative game that accounts for layer interactions is critical.
 This marks a conceptual shift from viewing layers as independent entities to understanding them as interconnected components whose collective behavior dictates the final performance of the quantized model.

 The primary limitation of our approach is the computational overhead associated with the SPQE-based Shapley value estimation.
-For a model like Llama-3.1-8B, this process requires approximately 18 hours on a single A40 GPU.
+For a model like Llama-3.1-8B, this process requires approximately 18 hours on a single A40 GPU to finish 100 SPQE sampling.
 However, we argue that this is a practical trade-off.
-The cost is a one-time analysis, which is then amortized across many deployments of the resulting highly-optimized model.
-Furthermore, as our ablation study indicates, meaningful importance signals emerge with relatively few SPQE samples, suggesting avenues for reducing this initial cost without catastrophic loss in quality.
+The cost is a one-time analysis, which is then amortized across many deployments of the resulting highly optimized model.
+Furthermore, as our ablation study indicates, meaningful importance signals emerge with relatively fewer SPQE samples, suggesting the initial cost can be further significantly reduced without catastrophic loss in quality.

 This research opens several promising directions for future work.
 First, the efficiency of the Shapley estimation could be improved by exploring more advanced sampling techniques beyond standard Monte Carlo, such as stratified Monte Carlo sampling, which may converge faster.
-Second, the interaction-aware framework of IMPQ is not limited to quantization; its principles could be extended to other structured compression techniques, such as layer or head pruning, where component interdependencies are equally critical.
+Second, the interaction-aware framework of CoopQ is not limited to quantization; its principles could be extended to other structured compression techniques, such as layer or head pruning, where component interdependencies are equally critical.
 Finally, exploring a more granular set of precision assignments beyond the binary 2/4-bit choice could yield further performance gains, although this would increase the complexity of the optimization problem.